-15 Ideas: What’s the Best Paneer Substitute?
+15 Ideas Tested: The Best Paneer Substitute?
+Indian Cheese

 Paneer cubes made in Instant Pot.